FraunhoferIWES/foxes/docs/source/models.rst

 All versions allow for non-standard values of the model parameter `beta`, for example by `Jimenez_b012` for `beta = 0.12` instead of the default `beta = 0.1`.

 The `Bastankhah2016Deflection` is called `Bastankhah2016` in the model book, and the `NoDeflection` model `no_deflection`.

+For an example in the context on dynamic wakes, see :ref:`Dynamic wake deflection`.

 Partial wakes
 -------------